harshkas4na/Walrus-SDK/README.md

 Walrus-SDK is a TypeScript-based Software Development Kit (SDK) designed to simplify interaction with the Walrus decentralized storage network.
 It provides developers with an easy-to-use interface for uploading, retrieving, and managing files within decentralized environments.

-By abstracting complex API calls, Walrus-SDK accelerates development, enhances consistency, and promotes the adoption of decentralized storage solutions.
+By abstracting complex API calls, Walrus-SDK accelerates development, enhances consistency, and promotes the adoption of Walrus decentralized storage solution.

 ---